AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 The XML writer will be responsible for writing the invalid items in a specified file path.

-A implementation of it could be like so:
+An implementation of it could be:

 .. literalinclude:: ../../src/Acme/Bundle/XmlConnectorBundle/Writer/XmlWriter.php
     :language: php
     :linenos:

-Let's declare a symfony service for our XML writer in ``Resources/config/writers.yml``:
+Let's declare a Symfony service for our XML writer in ``Resources/config/writers.yml``:

 .. literalinclude:: ../../src/Acme/Bundle/XmlConnectorBundle/Resources/config/writers.yml
     :language: yaml